 The most basic architectural drawing is the architectural plan.
 The plan is a type of “cut” through the walls of a space, generally 4 feet above the floor, showing the view of the floor and the related rooms from above.
 The line types and line weights indicate whether the line is at the cut, below the cut, or above the cut.
 For example, the areas that are cut through are generally shown with a bold lineweight.
 This is nearly always the walls, windows, and doors.
 Items below the cut height are shown with a light line weight, such as base cabinets, toilets, and tubs, and items above the cut line are often shown with a dashed line, such as wall cabinets.
 Floor plans generally include wall thickness and window and door location.
 Some plans show the electrical, plumbing, and HVAC locations.
 Most floor plans include a legend that shows what each line type and line weight represents.

 Creating an existing floor plan is one of the most important steps you can take before designing.
 The plan shows the space that you are working with.
 The plan can be simple or highly detailed, depending on what you want or what might be required.
 If you want to move some furniture around, a simple outline of the room with the locations of windows and doors will likely suffice.
-If you are considering a massive kitchen renovation, a more detailed plan that includes wall thickness, pipe locations, drain locations, and electrical outlets will be more helpful.
+If you are considering a massive kitchen renovation, a more detailed plan that includes wall thickness, pipe locations, drain locations, and electrical outlets will be more helpful, it’s also best if you look for highly recommended electrical services in your area.

 An Elevation drawing is a representation of what a space will look like from one specific angle.
 It is important to note that this represents what you will see, but it is not how you will actually see it once it is built, unlike a perspective drawing.
 A house elevation will often show you the front of the house, including the door height and width and the trim, the window shapes and location, and the roof shape.
 But the house will not appear that way to you once it is constructed as you are viewing the house from a particular height and you will be seeing perspective.
 You can also create elevation drawings of interior spaces, which I found essential for designing our kitchen.